carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 >
 > Discussion Lead: Introduces the workshop, facilitates icebreakers and discussions of all activities except Activity 0 (using Host powers in Zoom).
 >
 > Zoom Lead: Assumes (& transfers) "host" role in Zoom, manages breakouts & waiting room, monitors chat, mutes noise, keeps time.
 Facilitates Activity 0.
+If you
+> wish to demonstrate Zoom captioning, the Zoom Lead can take on this role when participants introduce themselves, since it is not necessary to take notes then.
 >
 {: .solutions}